eunomia-bpf/bpf-test/interfeace/spec.md

 1. **Type Consistency**: Ensures all parameters and returns align with their type constraints.
 2. **Constraint Compliance**: Ensures all constraints at all levels (type, function, capability, role) are satisfied.
 3. **Capability and Role Alignment**: Ensures the extension only uses helpers allowed by capabilities permitted in the role.
-Any forbidden capabilities (e.g., `!NetAccess`) or actions (`no_network_access`) result in verification failure.
+Any forbidden capabilities (e.g., `!NetAccess`) or actions (`side_effect`) result in verification failure.
 4. **Error Handling**: If a helper returns a value that must be checked (e.g., a file descriptor that could be negative) and the extension fails to verify it before using it with another helper demanding a positive value, verification fails.

 If verification passes, the extension loads safely.
 Otherwise, it is rejected.